Quinence/zilliqa-dev-starter/README.md

 Zilliqa provides cutting-edge tools for building dApps.
 Scilla is strongly typed and safe-by-design — enabling fast and secure smart contract development.
 The Zilliqa JavaScript Library and the Zilpay API — along with the TypeScript support — allows to effeciently deploy contracts, call methods (called transitions in Zilliqa), interact with the Zilliqa Blockchain.

 🚀 Comb through a full-fledged fullstack application on Zilliqa for listing and renting houses: [the code](https://github.com/Quinence/zilliqa-fullstack-app-rentOnZilliqa) and [the walkthrough](https://dev.zilliqa.com/docs/dev/dev-rentonzilliqa-introduction).

+## Join the gang

+The Zilliqa development community is strong.
+Catch us at [the Telegram group](https://t.me/ZilliqaDevs) or [the Discord Server](https://discord.com/invite/mWp9HdR).

+🧑🏻‍💻 Have a project in mind?
+Quinence is the preferred development partner of Zilliqa.
+[Reach out for a quick chat](https://quinence.com/).